So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 Having extra supplies and space saves you from scrambling last minute.

-Did harvest festival expecting forty kids.
+Did a harvest festival expecting forty kids.
 Sixty showed up.
-Ran out of craft supplies by second station.
-Had to improvise activities using random stuff from supply closet.
+Ran out of craft supplies by the second station.
+Had to improvise activities using random stuff from the supply closet.

 Not fun but taught me to always over-prepare for attendance.